 Regular Payroll Activity

 In Lesson 31 I illustrated the entire payroll process for a single payroll period.
 The work required is detailed and documentation is extensive.
-So depending on the frequency of payroll determines the amount of work involved for the bookkeeper.
+Depending on the frequency of payroll determines the amount of work involved for the bookkeeper.
 The following covers the frequency issue in more detail.

 - Weekly – A weekly payroll is very common in certain industries like construction and landscaping; this is due to a high turnover rate of employees.